-Let's face it: Most laptops webcams stink.
+Let's face it: The webcam on your laptop stinks.
+Fortunately, there are alternatives.
 If you want to look better on your Zoom calls, but don't want to shell out for a new piece of equipment, you can use your phone as a webcam.

 The same smartphone you use to take pictures of your pets and your kids can be repurposed to make you look good when chatting with clients and business partners.
 We'll show you a few ways of how to use your phone as a webcam, whether you have an iPhone or an Android smartphone, Mac or PC.